 There was also a downtown Miami McCrory’s that had a place of real significance when the nation entered the civil right’s era.
 Many people think of the sit-ins in Greensboro, North Carolina in 1960 as the first ones of their kind in America.
-However, the civil right’s activists of the Miami chapter of the Coalition of Racial Equality had staged sit-ins in downtown Miami a year earlier.
+However, the civil right’s activists of the Miami chapter of the Congress of Racial Equality aka CORE had staged sit-ins in downtown Miami a year earlier.
 There were actually a series of sit-ins at the downtown McCrory’s in 1959.
 The McCrory’s ownership, finally caved in and desegregated their lunch counter that same year.

 In 1989, thirteen hundred stores were operated by the McCrory company.
 However, as the decade turned, its fortunes decreased, and by 1992 it filed for bankruptcy.
 The changing retail landscape included the migration of shoppers from the inner cities to the suburbs.
 Big box superstores such as Target and Wal-Mart sealed the fate of the once popular Five And Dimes.
 Several rounds of store closures followed, with one of the biggest coming in 1997, when McCrory’s shuttered 300 of its last 460 stores.

 Picture of the “McCrory” name displayed in terrazzo floor of the old store entrance and the building today on the southeast corner of Washington Avenue and Espanola Way.